renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 The family of Raspberry Pi boards is extensive (see also [here](#RASPBERRY_PI_PLATFORMS) as well as [Wikipedia](https://en.wikipedia.org/wiki/Raspberry_Pi)):

-The first board was Raspberry Pi Model B, which was soon followed by a slimmed down version with no USB and no ethernet, model A.
+The first board was Raspberry Pi Model B (2012), which in 2013 followed by a slimmed down version with no USB and no ethernet, model A.
 As of 2016, there was a revision of Model 2, which had a Cortex-A53 multi-core processor on board.
 All later versions have quad core CPUs, with gradually higher clock frequencies.

 Each Raspberry Pi board consists of some common components:

-- SoC (System on Chip) which contains the CPU as well as the VPU (also GPU or VideoCore) produced by Broadcom
+- SoC (System on Chip) which contains the CPU as well as the VideoCore (GPU or VPU) produced by Broadcom
 - RAM: ranging from 256Mb in the first models, to 2, 4 or 8 Gb on model 5
 - Power inlet: first micro USB, later USB-C to power the board
 - Video output: first composite video as well as HDMI, later only HDMI, from model 4 onwards double HDMI